Pax-Nguyen/Phuc_Nguyen_Final_Project/README.md

-# Optimizing revenue by leveraging insights from top-selling products, customer behaviors and time-based revenue analysis.
+# Optimizing revenue by leveraging insights from top-selling products, customer behaviors and time-based revenue analysis

 ## 1. Purpose and Outcome
 **Purpose:**